buschai/buschai.github.io/index.md

 # Julian Busch

-I'm currently a PhD student in computer science at the [Database Systems and Data Mining (DBS)](https://www.dbs.ifi.lmu.de/cms/index.html) group at LMU Munich working on various topics in machine learning.
+I'm a PhD student in computer science at the [Database Systems and Data Mining (DBS)](https://www.dbs.ifi.lmu.de/cms/index.html) group at LMU Munich working on various topics in machine learning.
 My research focuses on learning representations of complex data, including graph data and high-dimensional data, to solve a broad range of problems with varying availability of labels.

 ---